tpokalch/mymlx/README.md

 3. Do not mlx_new_image() before mlx_new_window().
 Mlx allows this, but this library does not.
 4. mlx_xpm_file_to_image() doesn't work, so no tiles.
 5. It is much slower than MLX.

+How to use:
+1. You need only mymlx.c and mymlx.h files from this repository.
+2. Download GLFW implementation of OpenGL and GLAD loader.
+3. Change #include <mlx.h> to #include "mymlx.h"
+4. Move call to mlx_new_window() to a place before mlx_new_image() in your mlx application
+5. Compile with glad.c, mymlx.c, and link dynamic libs.
+In my case -l glfw.3.3 -l GLEW.2.1.0
+6. You might need to delete all mentions of mlx functions not supported, like xpm file loading and events.
+7. Keep in mind that all keycodes are shuffled now.